Home | Programs | About | Contact | Youth Programs

 Ocheami's purpose is to share West African culture by providing authentic, quality instruction and performances in African Arts -- and to have these experiences accessible to all.

-Dora Oliveira has performed and taught Afro Brazilian dance for 25 years.
+Dora Oliveira has performed and taught Afro (African) Brazilian dance for 28 years.
 A graduate of the prestigious Federal University of Brazil, Dora's career as a professional dancer began in 1976, when she joined renowned Brazilian Folkloric dance troupe, Exaltacao A Bahia.
 Dora commands a repertoire that ranges from Afro-Brazilian dance forms through Jazz, Ballet, Modern and African dance.
-Ms. Oliveira moved to the US. in 1991 and has performed with Ocheami for 17 years.
+Ms. Oliveira moved to the US. in 1991 and has performed with Ocheami over 21 years.

 Past Achievements